 - X-rays to determine growth issues

-How is failure to thrive treated?
+How is Pediatric Failure to Thrive (FTT) treated?

 The reason for your child's failure to thrive will determine the treatment.
 Your healthcare provider may recommend one or more of the following treatments:

 - Family counseling to treat any contributing psychological or emotional issues

 - Nutritional therapy to promote weight gain and to correct any vitamin or mineral deficiencies